TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

 ## If your reading this, your all welcome to read my read.me
-# Might be " Sleeping, Drawing, Afk, Semi-afk, Listening to music or Watching."
+# Might be " Sleeping, Drawing, Afk, Semi-afk, PLaying, Listening to music or Watching."
-# [|WARNING|: PLEASE DO NOT COPY MY SKINS IF IM AFK, SEMI-AFK, SLEEPING, DRAWING, LISTENING TO MUSIC OR WATCHING.]
+# [|WARNING|: PLEASE DO NOT COPY MY SKINS IF IM AFK, SEMI-AFK, SLEEPING, DRAWING, Playing, LISTENING TO MUSIC OR WATCHING.]